Chill-lv/lr-web-cs2-bans-mutes-module/README.md

 ## Support?

-NO Support!
-We will not respond to issues but  we will release fixes if needed, feel free to make pr if you have bug fix / optimisation or any other updates!
+ We will not respond to setting up issues but  we will release fixes if needed, feel free to make pr if you have bug fix / optimisation or any other updates!

 ## To Do: